fmleonardelli/product-search/README.md

 - Api doc (Swagger): {host}/product-search/swagger-ui/

 ### Notes
+- Clean Arquitecture is used.
-- This app use Vavr for use the Monads Either and Option
+- This app use Vavr for use the Monads Either and Option.
 - The nature of the problem applies to the use of a non-relation db maybe Mongo would be the most appropiate, but it was decided not to implement(like other features) it to comply with the exercise.